Bullard High School (Fresno, California): History

 The school is named after Edwin J. Bullard, a Fresno area farmer and former member of the Fresno Country Board of Supervisors.
 The Bullard geographical area originally had its own school district, named Bullard Unified, but it merged with Fresno Unified in 1958.
 Some parents discussed taking the Bullard area schools back out of Fresno Unified in 1991, primarily over funding concerns but it never moved beyond preliminary stages.
 Other attempts to disconnect the school from Fresno Unified occurred in 2011, when some parents proposed merging with Fresno and Edison High Schools, creating a new "Van Ness" school district and also in 2016, when teachers created a plan to convert Bullard to a charter school.

 The campus has grown significantly since its founding in 1955.
 An all-weather track and field facility as well and an aquatic complex were added in the early 2010s.
 A three year construction project was completed in 2017 which included two new classrooms, a new administration building, and a new library media center.
 Solar panels were added over the parking lots in 2018.

 The school was selected to host an early anti-plagiarism pilot program in 1999 by alumni John Barrie, who later created Turnitin.
 A 2014 bomb threat against the school led to two teenagers being arrested.
 In 2015, a student attacked a teacher and another student, which led to calls for stricter discipline.
 A cheating controversy marred the 2016 graduation, where the valedictorian leveled accusations against the teachers and administration; a school spokesman denied the claims.
 A Bullard cheerleader's 2019 video spawned widespread racial criticism.
-In 2022, a picture taken in the school's weightroom sparked additional race-based outrage.
+In May 2022, a picture taken in the school's weightroom sparked additional race-based outrage.
+Only a few months later at the start of the 2022-23 school year, the school gained further controversy over a new cell phone ban with implementation of Yondr pouches.